space-physics/NCAR-GLOW/README.md

 * precipitating flux vs. energy
 * many more, request if you want it.

-## Fortran
+## Fortran standalone

-You can call this repo from a Meson wrap or CMake Fetch.
+You can call this repo from a Meson wrap or CMake FetchContent.
 To build Fortran code by itself, do either:

 ```sh